 How You Can Get Involved

-The Standards Technical Panel (STP) for UL 923 is a diverse and balanced group of experts that includes microwave manufacturers and retailers, parts suppliers, academic and medical professionals, representatives from government agencies and more.
+The Technical Committee (TC) for UL 923 is a diverse and balanced group of experts that includes microwave manufacturers and retailers, parts suppliers, academic and medical professionals, representatives from government agencies and more.
 These experts volunteer their time and share their expertise to review and develop requirements that ultimately make microwave ovens safer for consumers.

-UL Standards & Engagement has over 450 active STPs developing standards in industries that impact every area of consumers’ lives.
+UL Standards & Engagement has over 450 active TCs developing standards in industries that impact every area of consumers’ lives.
 Anyone is free to submit a proposal and apply for membership on a standards technical panel.
-If you would like to help draft industry requirements and address comments in your field of expertise, please submit an STP membership application here.
-To begin a proposal submission, or to review and comment on proposals under consideration, click here.
+If you would like to help draft industry requirements and address comments in your field of expertise, please take a moment to learn more about how to get involved today.

 1 Lowell, Gina, and Kyran Quinlan.
 “Not Child's Play: National Estimates of Microwave-Related Burn Injuries among Young Children.”
 The Journal of Trauma and Acute Care Surgery, U.S. National Library of Medicine, Oct.
 2016, pubmed.ncbi.nlm.nih.gov/26998780/.